How To Measure Gauge In Knitting

 - Adjust if necessary

 If your gauge measurements match up with the pattern gauge instructions you are following that’s great!
 You can now start knitting.
 If not you will have to adjust.
-For example, if you knit 6 stitches per inch instead of 9 that means that your knitting is looser and you will need to knit another swatch using smaller needles.
+For example, if you knit 6 stitches per inch instead of 9, your knitting is looser and you will need to knit another swatch using smaller needles.
 If you have the opposite problem and your knitting is too tight, then you will have to go up a needle size.
 You may even have to try a few different needle sizes.
 Keep knitting samples and changing your needle size until you match the gauge given on your pattern.
-If that still doesn’t work, you may need to change your yarn.
+You may need to change your yarn if that still doesn’t work.

 Knitting Gauge FAQs